linorobot/linorobot2_hardware/README.md

 ## 1.1 ROS2 Installation

 You can use the script found in [ros2me](https://github.com/linorobot/ros2me) to install ROS2 - Foxy.
-Take note that this only works on ROS Foxy and above.
+Take note that this project only works on ROS Foxy and above.

     git clone https://github.com/linorobot/ros2me
     cd ros2me
     ./install

-Once you're done with the installation download the teleoperation package:
+You'll also need the teleoperation package to control the robot manually.
+Install ROS2's teleop_twist_keyboard package:

     sudo apt install ros-foxy-teleop-twist-keyboard

-## 1.2 Micro-ROS Installation
+## 1.2 micro-ROS Installation

 Source your ROS2 distro and workspace: